 But there is a challenge if you want to install a free SSL certificate using Let’s Encrypt on your website you need coding and server system knowledge.
 Because of this, it’s quite difficult for beginners to install a free SSL certificate by Let’s Encrypt.

-But wait now all the best web hosting providers offering free SSL certificates with their hosting plans and some of them use let’s encrypt but you don’t need any coding language for that hosting provider will do it for you.
+But wait now all the best web hosting providers offer free SSL certificates with their hosting plans and some of them use let’s encrypt but you don’t need any coding language for that hosting provider will do it for you.

 Choose any one of these hosting providers and save your time in hassling to install an SSL certificate on your website.

 Here is the list of the top web hosting companies that offer free SSL certificates with their hosting plans.